Baxi-codes/FianchettoAD/README.md

 FianchettoAD is a programming language that supports automatic differentiation (autodiff) out of the box.
 With FianchettoAD, you can easily compute derivatives of functions without having to implement differentiation manually.

+The language is currently under development and is incomplete.
+If you would like to help completing it, feel free to make a pull request!

 ## Features

 - **Built-in Automatic Differentiation**: Calculate derivatives of functions effortlessly.